ballerina-platform/ballerina-dev-website/learn.md

 <img class="cLearnIcon" src="/img/Ballerina-By-Example-v1.png"/>
 <h2>Ballerina by Example</h2>

-<p>Try out the Ballerina By Examples for a hands-on experience of the language and its key features.</p>
+<p>Obtain a hands-on experience of the language and its key features.</p>

 </a>